Swallowing Exercises: How to Do Tongue-Strengthening Exercises

 enters the airways or lungs.
 This is serious, because it can lead to pneumonia and other problems.
 Dysphagia requires prompt diagnosis and treatment.

-As part of your treatment plan, your doctor and SLP may prescribe swallowing exercises, such as tongue-strengthening exercises.
+As part of your treatment plan, your healthcare provider and SLP may prescribe swallowing exercises, such as tongue-strengthening exercises.
 This may be in addition to other treatments such as dietary changes, changes in eating position, medicines, or surgery.
 Over time, these exercises can strengthen your swallowing muscles.
-This, in turn, may improve may improve your swallowing and prevent aspiration.
+This, in turn, may improve your swallowing and prevent aspiration.

 Different medical conditions can lead to swallowing problems.
 Some examples are: Head and neck cancer